 A reliable layer-3 solution is not much easier to design.
 A while ago I was involved in a redesign of a global network.
 The customer had very knowledgeable networking team (it was a total pleasure working with them) and we tried really hard to find a redundant data center design that would allow them to advertise a single L3 prefix from both data centers.
 We even reached the point where we had a working design that would survive all sorts of failures, but it got too complex for the customer (and they were absolutely right to reject it and fall back to simpler options).

-Unless you believe in the miracles of TCP-based anycasting, it seems the best option you have to implement distributed data centers is still the time-proven design used by web content providers with good track record like Google: DNS-based load balancing between data centers in combination with data-center-specific+summary-as-a-backup prefix advertising into BGP.
+Unless you believe in the miracles of TCP-based anycasting, it seems the best option you have to implement distributed data centers is still the time-proven design: DNS-based load balancing between data centers in combination with data-center-specific+summary-as-a-backup prefix advertising into BGP.

 The Data Center Interconnects webinar describes numerous design and implementation aspects of L2 and L3 data center interconnects, but if you want to design a reliable data center multisite architecture, you REALLY SHOULD watch the Designing Active-Active and Disaster Recovery Data Centers webinar.